Planning Holiday Gatherings with Food Allergies

-Which leads me to my next tip: BYOD - Bring Your Own Dish.
-Making your own food will be safer, but there is no reason you have to feel left out either, which is a why communication with the host is key.
-I always inquire what dishes are being served that day this way I can cook something similar.
-I know from experience how awkward it is to have something completely different from everyone else; being able to match your dish to the ones being served at the gathering can ease this feeling.
+BYOD - Bring Your Own Dish.
+Making your food will be safer, but there is no reason you have to feel left out due to this suggestion.
+That is why communication with the host is so important.
+I always inquire what dishes are being served that day for two reasons: to make sure nothing is being served that I am airborne allergic to and so that I can create a entree that matches (or is close to matching) what everyone else is having.

 Here are other tips to help you through this holiday season:

-Have a happy and food-friendly holiday!
+Have a happy and safe holiday!